IU 457(b) Retirement Plan

 A distribution authorized by a QDRO to an alternate payee will be permitted under the Plan, even if the affected participant is not currently eligible for a Plan distribution.

 The IU 457(b) Retirement Plan – Summary of Plan Provisions booklet (PDF) contains a detailed description of the terms and conditions of the Plan.
 A copy of the booklet may be obtained from this website or by contacting the campus human resource office.

-Please contact University Human Resource Services with any questions or comments regarding the Plan at:
+Please contact IU Human Resource Services with any questions or comments regarding the Plan at:

 Attn: IU 457(b) Retirement Plan